Dietary quality is not linked across three generations of black women

 It is generally recognized that estimating intake of fat-soluble vitamin E is difficult, because both caloric and fat intakes are probably underreported, and the amounts and types of fats and oils used in food preparation are difficult to assess.
-Mean intakes of apparently healthy adults in the United States are likely to be above the RDA of 15 milligrams of ?-tocopherol (the only form of vitamin E maintained in human blood plasma).
+Mean intakes of apparently healthy adults in the United States are likely to be above the RDA of 15 milligrams of $$alpha$$-tocopherol (the only form of vitamin E maintained in human blood plasma).
 Current dietary patterns appear to provide sufficient vitamin E to prevent deficiency symptoms (Monsen 2000).

 There are some possible limitations to our study, as the data is based on self-reported 24-hour dietary recalls and questionnaires.
 Inaccurate estimation of dietary quality may result from atypical diets on the day of the recall or errors in self-reporting.
 Self-reported dietary recall data may be skewed from underreporting, which would lead to the underestimation of calories and nutrients.
 Self-reported estimates of other factors, including food habits and socioeconomic factors, may also be biased.